pirocorp/Notes/Case Studies.md

 Of course, there are more possible solutions, but it depends on the specific case.
 The above listed are the most commonly used ones and many of you wrote to me with well-defined and correct answers. 🤓

+## Autocomplete

+You have a very long list of sorted words, like in a real-world dictionary.
+Store them in memory and solve the following tasks:
+  a) Write a function to give you whether a word exists in the list - true or false result. 🤓
+  b) Implement autocompletion for the specific list. 🤔

+ ### Autocomplete Solution

+  a) The tricky part here is not to overcomplicate things and introduce advanced data structures.
+A simple hash table (HashSet<T>) will be sufficient.
+It will give you a fast "contains" method which you can use to solve the problem. 👈

+  b) The answer here is the data structure trie (prefix tree), which gives you a fast search over strings when the term is partial.
+It is an advanced data structure, so you should use it only if you really have a problem it solves. 👈